squareops/road-to-devops/Level-2/M7-WebApp3Tier-MERN/L01-MERN.md

 **note: allow port 300 from alb-sg in backend-sg**

-### STEP 7: Store environment variables
+### STEP 8: Store environment variables

 We are using parameter store in systems manager to store DB_URL

 ![](Images/b70.png)

-### STEP 8: Codebuild Configurations
+### STEP 9: Codebuild Configurations

-clone the code from github : https://github.com/sq-ldc/nodejs-example Create the build project with the following configurations
+clone the code from github: https://github.com/sq-ldc/nodejs-example

+Create the build project with the following configurations

 ![](Images/b61.png)

+Either you can choose a public repo with the above github link or you can clone the code and setup a GITHUB REPOSITORY for your project, then use it under private repository

 ![](Images/b62.png)